New England Patriots vs. Buffalo Bills NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Bills stats and trends

-- Buffalo has eight wins against the spread in 14 games this year.
+- In Buffalo's 14 games this year, it has eight wins against the spread.

-- The Bills have covered the spread once this season when underdogs by 2.5 points or more (in two chances).
+- The Bills have been underdogs by 2.5 points or more two times this year and covered the spread once.

-- Buffalo's games this year have gone over the point total seven times in 14 opportunities (50%).
+- Buffalo's games this season have hit the over on seven of 14 set point totals (50%).

-- Buffalo is 8-2 against the spread and 8-2 overall in games when it records more than 16.2 points.
+- Buffalo is 8-2 against the spread and 8-2 overall when the team notches more than 16.2 points.

-- In games that Buffalo picks up more than 307.5 yards, the team is 8-4 against the spread and 8-4 overall.
+- Buffalo is 8-4 against the spread and 8-4 overall when the team churns out over 307.5 yards.

-- This season the Bills have 19 turnovers, eight fewer than the Patriots have takeaways (27).
+- The Bills have turned the ball over 19 times, eight fewer times than the Patriots have forced turnovers (27).

 Home and road insights

-- As 2.5-point favorites or more at home, the Patriots are 3-2 ATS.
+- As 2.5-point favorites or greater at home, the Patriots are 3-2 ATS.

-- This season, New England has gone over the total in four of seven home games.
+- This season, in seven home games, New England has hit the over four times.

-- The average point total in Patriots home games this season is 45.4 points, 1.9 more than this contest's over/under (43.5).
+- The average point total in Patriots home games this season is 45.4 points, 1.9 more than this outing's over/under (43.5).

-- Away from home, Buffalo is 4-3 overall and 4-3 against the spread.
+- This year on the road, Buffalo is 4-3 against the spread and 4-3 overall.

-- This season, as 2.5-point underdogs or more on the road, the Bills are 3-2 ATS.
+- As 2.5-point underdogs or more away from home, the Bills are 3-2 ATS.

-- In four of seven away games this year, Buffalo has gone over the total.
+- This season, in four of seven away games Buffalo has gone over the total.

 Powered by Data Skrive.